Bhuvneshwari Kumari: Early life

-Kumari, also known as Princess Candy, was born at New Delhi on 1st September 1960 to Yashwant Singh and Brinda Kumari.
+Kumari, also known as Princess Candy, was born at New Delhi on 1 September 1960 to Yashwant Singh and Brinda Kumari.
 She is the granddaughter of Maharaja Tej Singh Prabhakar Bahadur of Alwar.
 She has done her B.A. from St. Stephen's College of Delhi University.

 Career

-She was Women's National Squash Champion for 16 years in a row from 1977 to 1992.
+She was Women's National Squash Champion for 16 consecutive seasons (1977-1992).

 She is winner of 41 State titles and two International titles (Kenyan Open 1988 and 1989).

-She was awarded the Arjuna Award in 1982 and the Padma Shri in 2001 for her achievements.
+She was awarded the Arjuna Award in 1982 and the Padma Shri in 2001.

-She is also the Coach for the Indian Women's Squash team along with Cyrus Poncha.
+She is also co-Coach for the Indian Women's Squash team with Cyrus Poncha.
 They trained the team for Asian Games 2018 that were held in Jakarta, Indonesia.